Disney Plus guide

 Fox used to hold the keys to the X-Men franchise, putting big restrictions on the Marvel Cinematic Universe (such as the word 'mutant' never being used onscreen).
 The merger now means those characters can appear in the MCU, along with the Fantastic Four.
 They're likely to be saved for movies rather than TV shows, but either way, one day you're likely to see MCU projects based on both coming to Disney Plus.

-Disney Plus will also be getting a selection of animated '90s cartoon classics, like X-Men, Fantastic Four, and Spider-Man.
-The big Fox movie arriving on day one for Disney Plus is James Cameron's Avatar.
-Fox movies like The Princess Bride and The Sound of Music will follow.
-You can expect a reboot of Home Alone coming down the pipe, too, which we were all definitely asking for.
+Disney Plus has a selection of animated '90s cartoon classics, like X-Men, Fantastic Four, and Spider-Man.
+Fox movies like The Princess Bride and The Sound of Music will come to the service eventually.
+You can expect a reboot of Home Alone coming down the pipe exclusive for the service, too, which we were all definitely asking for.
+Home Alone itself was on Disney Plus in the US in time for the holidays, but has since been removed, presumably for licensing reasons.
+It'll likely return one day.

 Other Disney Plus movies, shows, and exclusives

 Marvel and Star Wars might be the highlights, but the Disney Plus originals extend far beyond superheroes and space.
-A gigantic selection of additional new shows and TV series are in the works, including a new Monsters Inc. project called Monsters at Work (coming in 2020), while from launch you can enjoy a fresh mockumentary take on the evergreen High School Musical series that, brace yourself, is called High School Musical: The Musical: The Series.
+A gigantic selection of additional new shows and TV series are in the works, including a new Monsters Inc. project called Monsters at Work (coming in 2020), while the service launched with a mockumentary take on the evergreen High School Musical series that, brace yourself, is called High School Musical: The Musical: The Series.
+Expect a new TV series based on classic movie Willow, with Warwick Davis reprising his role.

-For classic Disney lovers there's a live-action remake of Lady and the Tramp, while '90s animation fans will eventually get a new live-action Mulan that will hit both theaters and the streaming service.
-Deadline suggests that projects based on Don Quixote, Sword and the Stone, and 3 Men and a Baby are in the works, along with other projects titled The Paper Magician, Togo, and Timmy Failure.
-A game show called The Big Fib was also ordered in November 2019.
+For classic Disney lovers there's a live-action remake of Lady and the Tramp available to stream, while '90s animation fans will eventually get a new live-action Mulan that will hit both theaters and the streaming service.
+Deadline suggests that projects based on Don Quixote, Sword and the Stone, and 3 Men and a Baby are in the works, along with other projects titled The Paper Magician, Togo and Timmy Failure (the latter arrives in February).

 Disney Plus will also be a home for DisneyNature documentaries, including Dolphin Reef – narrated by actress Natalie Portman.
 Disney Nature works both in documentary films and animation, and will also be bringing animated feature Penguins to the Disney Plus service.
-A documentary series called The World According to Jeff Goldblum will also start when the series arrives.
-It's pretty much what you'd expect it to be from the title.
+A documentary series called The World According to Jeff Goldblum is available now, with a second season on the way.

 All of Disney Plus's original shows will roll out on a weekly basis, unlike services like Netflix and Amazon where every episode tends to drop at once.

-The Disney streaming service won't have content from outside of the Disney ecosystem, as far as we know.
+The Disney streaming service won't have content from outside of the Disney ecosystem.
 The reason you see such a vast range of content on Hulu and Netflix is because they have a big web of licensing deals with external studios.
 Disney Plus is a more focused offering.

 But, of course, Disney has plenty of content to draw from, especially with a slow drip of Fox movies and shows to come.
 It's also worth noting that there won't be any R-rated or adult-oriented content on the service.
 Expect mature-oriented Fox films to go to Hulu instead, according to a report from Deadline.

 Even though Disney now owns Fox, for example, that doesn't mean you'll start seeing Deadpool swearing on Disney Plus.
-There's talk however of a PG-13 take on Deadpool 2's X-Force for the platform (via ComicBook).
+There's talk, however, of a PG-13 take on Deadpool 2's X-Force for the platform (via ComicBook).
+That hasn't materialized yet, though.

 It's pretty obvious, but the Marvel TV original series on Netflix won't be crossing over to the new Disney Plus service – as far as we know.
 That means the likes of Daredevil, Luke Cage, and Jessica Jones won't be rebooted on Disney Plus in their current iterations.
 They've all been axed anyway, but we can't see them leaving Netflix any time soon.
-It's possible you'll see them return some day, but maybe it's better to leave that era of the characters behind.
+It's possible you'll see them return some day, but in different iterations as an official part of the MCU.

 - Best TV streaming service: We compared Hulu, Amazon Prime and more